fwiklander/super-simple-css-spinner/README.md

 # super-simple-css-spinner
-A super simple CSS spinner
+A super simple CSS spinner.<br/>
+Mainly here so that I have it easily accessible but added a short description below if you want to use it.

 ## Usage
-Download/copy/clone the js and css files to your project.
+Download/copy/clone the js and css files to your project.<br/>
+It is recommended to simply copy the files to a folder of your choice so you can easily change the css as you see fit.

-Import the js and css files in your html file (or put them inline if that's your flavour).
+Import the js and css files in your html file (or put them inline if that's your flavour).<br/>
-Adjust the path accordingly, the below example assumes you have them in root.
+Adjust the path accordingly, the example below assumes you have them in root.
 ```html
 <head>
   <link rel="stylesheet" href="spinner.css" />